w8ste/Single-Cycle-Processor/README.md

 You can find the pdf [here.](https://github.com/w8ste/Single-Cycle-Processor/blob/main/.images/extender.pdf)

+### ALU
+The ALU is used to execute various arithmetic calculations.
+You can find the synthesis [here.](https://github.com/w8ste/Single-Cycle-Processor/blob/main/.images/alu.pdf)

 ## Appendix
 - This project is based on the book `Digital Design and Computer Architecture` by Harris & Harris and their implementation of a Single-Cycle-Processor.